CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 !!! note
     Arguably, the averaging operator $\overline{( \, )}$ should also represent an average in time, which is implicit in the context of typical global Earth system modeling.
-    Including time-averaging in the averaging operator is explicit required for analyzing obvservations, however, and may also be needed for very high resolution coupled modeling, and should be the subject of future research.
+    Explicit time-averaging is required to evaluate flux observations, however, and may also be warranted for high resolution coupled modeling.
+    Flux computations in ClimaOcean currently compute fluxes in terms of the instantaneous states of its components, but spatial coarse-graining and time-averaging for computing fluxes at high resolution should be the subject of future research.

 The essential turbulent fluxes that couple the ocean and atmosphere are

 1. Momentum fluxes $\rho_a \overline{\bm{u}'w'}$,
-   where $\rho_a$ is the atmosphere density at the air-sea interface, $\bm{u}$ is horizontal velocity, and $w$ is vertical velocity.
+   where $\rho_a$ is the atmosphere density at the air-sea interface and $\bm{u}$ is horizontal velocity.

 1. Sensible heat fluxes $\rho_a c_{a} \overline{w'\theta'}$ due to fluid dynamical heat transport,
    where $\rho_a$ is the atmosphere density at the air-sea interface,